FAIRFIELD WOMEN’S CLUB

 Article V: Executive Committee

 5.2 A vacancy in any office, excluding that of President, shall be appointed for the unexpired term by the Executive Committee.
-It shall have the authority to declare a vacancy in any office, or committee,
+It shall have the authority to declare a vacancy in any office, or committee, excluding that of President, for failure to perform the respective duties.

 5.3 The Executive Committee shall meet once a month prior to the general meeting.
-Special meetings of
+Special meetings of the Executive Committee may be called by the President.

-5.4 The Executive Committee shall formulate plans and policies and shall take care of business occurring between General Meetings and report any such business at the next General Meeting.
-The Executive Committee shall also make recommendations for the benefit of the Club.
+5.4 The Executive Committee shall formulate plans and policies and shall take care of business occurring between general meetings and report any such business at the next general meeting.
+The Executive Committee shall also make recommendations for the benefit of the club.

 5.5 The Executive Committee shall submit a budget for approval at the August Board meeting.
 The approved budget shall be distributed to members attending the September General meeting.